 If you feel compelled to participate in Black Friday, take the ethical route and shop secondhand.
 By purchasing a gently used item, you’re helping to keep things in circulation that would have gone into a landfill.
-You can also consider purchasing from brands that give a portion of their Black Friday sales to charitable causes.
-One of my favorite tea brands, Pukka Herbs, is donating 100% of their sales to The Forest of Avon Trust and The Matthew Tree Project this year.
+You can also consider purchasing from brands that give a portion of their Black Friday sales to environmental causes.

 GET ON BOARD WITH THE SLOW FASHION MOVEMENT